predsci/PsiPy/docs/guide/installing.rst

   cd PsiPy
   pip install .

-This will automatically install psipy and it's dependencies.
+This will automatically install psipy and its dependencies.